koda-kaolinite/keystone_api/docs/ARCHITECTURE-DESICION-LOG/0004 - Modular Decomposition by Business Subdomain.md

 The following modules will be created:

-- **`PropertyManagement`:** Encapsulates the core business logic for managing the entire lifecycle of a property, from submission and enrichment to publication and matching of listings.
+- **`Property`:** Encapsulates the core business logic for managing the entire lifecycle of a property, from submission and enrichment to publication and matching of listings.
 - **`Administration`:** Manages all generic Identity & Access Management functions, such as user logins, permissions, and roles for internal staff.
 - **`Logs`:** Capture a secure and immutable record of all significant user and system actions to ensure accountability, support compliance, and enable diagnostics.
 - **`Notification`:** Handles all notification delivery mechanisms including email, SMS, and push notifications across the system.